-- Augmented Power, running on natural gas fuel (short-term augmented power mode); - Low Load, running on natural gas fuel; - A cumulative impact assessment including the Proposed Development, the existing Tynagh Power Station CCGT unit and Submitted Development Ref 21/2192 all running on natural gas fuel; and - A backup cumulative impact assessment including the Proposed Development, the existing Tynagh Power Station CCGT unit and Submitted Development Ref 21/2192 all running on backup fuel. - 7.2.38 This chapter focuses on results from the full load continuous scenario with natural gas fuel and the Cumulative scenarios, as they represent the majority of operational conditions. - 7.2.39 The cumulative assessments include emissions from the existing Tynagh CCGT Power Station, whose emissions stack is located 370m south of the Proposed Development Tynagh North OCGT emissions stack and Submitted Development Ref:21/2192 OCGT whose emissions stack is located 350m southwest of the Proposed Development OCGT emissions stack. - 7.2.40 The assessment of worst-case long-term (annual mean) and short-term emissions resulting from operation of the Proposed Development has been undertaken by comparison of the maximum Process Contribution (PC) at identified sensitive receptors with the annual mean and short-term objectives, and the Critical Loads and Levels set out in Table 7.5 for ecological receptors, taking into consideration the baseline air quality, in accordance with the AG4 Guidance. - 7.2.41 An assessment of nutrient nitrogen enrichment has been undertaken by applying published deposition velocities to the predicted annual average NO_X concentrations at the identified ecological receptors, determined through dispersion modelling, to calculate nitrogen deposition rates.
-These deposition rates have then been compared to the Critical Loads for nitrogen published by UK Air Pollution Information System (APIS) (Centre for Ecology and Hydrology and APIS, 2020) for the most sensitive species in each individual Habitat site, taking into consideration the baseline air quality. - 7.2.42 Critical Loads and Critical Levels are tools for assessing air quality impacts on ecological receptors.
-The Critical Load relates to the quantity of pollutant deposited from air to the ground, whereas the Critical Level is the atmospheric concentration of a pollutant. - 7.2.43 Potential increases in acidity on designated ecological receptors from depositional contributions of NO_x from the PC have also been considered.
+- Augmented Power, running on natural gas fuel (short-term augmented power mode); - Low Load, running on natural gas fuel; - A cumulative impact assessment including the Proposed Development, the existing Tynagh Power Station CCGT unit and Approved Development Ref 21/2192 all running on natural gas fuel; and - A backup cumulative impact assessment including the Proposed Development, the existing Tynagh Power Station CCGT unit and Approved Development Ref 21/2192 all running on backup fuel. - 7.2.37 This chapter focuses on results from the full load continuous scenario with natural gas fuel and the Cumulative scenarios, as they represent the majority of operational conditions. - 7.2.38 There is a requirement for a relatively small (no greater than 900 kW) emergency diesel generator (EDG) to allow safe power down of the gas turbine in the event of loss of power to the site.
+The EDG will be located to the immediate west of the OCGT in a pre-fabricated unit on a concrete plinth, will include a small integral bunded diesel tank and will be for limited and emergency use only (i.e. 15 mins testing per month and 4 hours run time in the event it is required); due to limited use the EDG is therefore scoped out of formal air quality assessment in this EIAR).
+The cumulative assessments include emissions from the existing Tynagh CCGT Power Station, whose emissions stack is located 370m south of the Proposed Development Tynagh North OCGT emissions stack and Approved Development Ref: 21/2192 OCGT whose emissions stack is located 350m southwest of the Proposed Development OCGT emissions stack. - 7.2.39 The assessment of worst-case long-term (annual mean) and short-term emissions resulting from operation of the Proposed Development has been undertaken by comparison of the maximum Process Contribution (PC) at identified sensitive receptors with the annual mean and short-term objectives, and the Critical Loads and Levels set out in Table 7.5 for ecological receptors, taking into consideration the baseline air quality, in accordance with the AG4 Guidance. - 7.2.40 An assessment of nutrient nitrogen enrichment has been undertaken by applying published deposition velocities to the predicted annual average NOX concentrations at the identified ecological receptors, determined through dispersion modelling, to calculate nitrogen deposition rates.
+These deposition rates have then been compared to the Critical Loads for nitrogen published by UK Air Pollution Information System (APIS) (Centre for Ecology and Hydrology and APIS, 2020) for the most sensitive species in each individual Habitat site, taking into consideration the baseline air quality. - 7.2.41 Critical Loads and Critical Levels are tools for assessing air quality impacts on ecological receptors.
+The Critical Load relates to the quantity of pollutant deposited from air to the ground, whereas the Critical Level is the atmospheric concentration of a pollutant. - 7.2.42 Potential increases in acidity on designated ecological receptors from depositional contributions of NOX from the PC have also been considered.
 In this assessment, the nitrogen kilo equivalent (Keq/ha/yr), which are the units in which acidity Critical Loads are measured, have been derived from nitrogen deposition modelling values using standard conversion factors.
 The acidity deposition rates and baseline deposition rates have been used within the Critical Load Function Tool available on the APIS website (Centre for Ecology and Hydrology and APIS, 2020) to determine whether the contribution will result in exceedance of the defined acidity Critical Loads for the most sensitive feature.